SFDO-Tooling/CumulusCI/docs/cheat_sheet.rst

 ******************
 This flow builds a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade.
 Should be used with an org whose configuration is ``release``

-Your project may provide additional org building flows.
+Your project may provide additional org-building flows.
 Consult the project's automation documentation for more details.

 .. caution::